 Why the Potential Intermittent Fasting Benefits Might Not Be Worth the Risks

-Here's why one RD says you should proceed with caution before jumping on this hangry diet trend.
+Here's why one RD says you should proceed with caution despite the purported benefits of this diet trend.

 What is intermittent fasting?

 More of an "eating pattern" than an actual diet, intermittent fasting (IF) is characterized by cycling between periods of eating and fasting.
 There are several approaches, but the most popular are those that involve either daily 16-hour fasts in which you eat all your food in an eight-hour window, or an IF pattern in which someone fasts for 24 hours, usually twice per week.
 There's also the 5:2 plan, where you eat "normally" for five days and then for the other two days, consume only about 500 to 600 calories.
 While there are exceptions, in general, IF patterns tell you when to eat, but not necessarily what to eat.

 Now's probably the time to be up-front: I am not a fan of intermittent fasting.

 While research has shown some potential health benefits of intermittent fasting, as a dietitian and health coach who focuses on sustainable lifestyle approaches to wellness, I can't quite get on board with recommending that someone just not eat.
 Fasting can be a slippery slope to unhealthy habits and a screwy relationship with food.

 That doesn't mean I won't work with someone who wants to explore IF-it just means we need to discuss why you're interested in using this method to reach your goals and whether there might be other options to achieve the health benefits you're after in a more sustainable way.